-- Balance timing amongst your other IT projects & business initiatives
+- Timing: Balance timing amongst your other IT projects & business initiatives

-Data Security constraints – handling of PII (Personally Identifiable Information):
+- Data Security (Handling of Personally Identifiable Information):

-- There is an element of training from both a user and technical perspective
+- Training: There is an element of training from both a user and technical perspective

 What happens during the discovery meeting?

 The discovery meeting is held to get everyone on the same page before the project kicks off.
 Our team will provide a rough order of magnitude (ROM) prior to the meeting to help the client with planning, budgeting and approval of the project.
-The discovery call dives into the specifics and finalizes cost estimates.
+The discovery call dives into the upgrade roadmap, resource requirements and next steps.